The Rev. Dr. Robert MacSwain

 Theology, Aesthetics, and Culture: Responses to the Work of David Brown

 This volume is the first attempt to assess the significance of Brown’s remarkable series, and its contributors include some of the most prominent philosophers, theologians, biblical and literary scholars writing today.
 Aside from its distinguished interdisciplinary line-up, a distinctive feature is sustained consideration of Brown's work on popular culture.
 It thus provides an exciting and substantial treatment of theology, aesthetics, and culture.

-The Cambridge Companion to C. S. Lewis
+The Cambridge Companion to C. S. Lewis (Cambridge Companions to Religion)

 In this volume, co-editors MacSwain and Ward have assembled an array of top Lewis scholars and other noted intellectuals to assess Lewis's talents and contributions as a poet, classicist, literary theorist, novelist, children's author, memoirist, literary historian, and popular theologian.

 The Truth-Seeking Heart: Austin Farrer and His Writings (Canterbury Studies in Spiritual Theology)

 The editors, Loades and MacSwain, let Farrer's "voice" be heard; rather than short samples from Farrer's many works, lengthy selections from larger pieces are placed side-by-side with a number of complete, shorter works — 29 in all.

 Grammar and Grace: Reformulations of Aquinas and Wittgenstein